tgsn-co/SlackSummarisePDF/README.md

 # AWS Lambda Function with API Gateway and Slack Integration

-This code allows to automatically summarise PDFs in Slack channel using OpenAI ChatGPT and AWS Lambda functions.
+This code creates a Slack app that automatically summarise PDFs in Slack channel using OpenAI ChatGPT and AWS Lambda functions.

 Specifically, it allows you to setup a Slack bot that takes in a pdf file, calls an AWS Lambda Function with API Gateway.
 This Lambda function is triggered by a Slack event.
 It retrieves a PDF document from Slack, extracts the text from the PDF, uses OpenAI to summarize the text, and posts the summary back to the Slack channel where the document was shared.